4 Foods You Should Feed Birds in Winter

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 To attract more winter birds, add these best-loved options to your backyard menu.

 Want to feed birds in winter, but not sure where to start?
 Here are four foods birds love that you should add to your backyard menu for winter.
-These foods give them the energy they need to make it through tough winter days and nights.
+These foods give winter birds the energy they need to make it through cold days and nights.